What is a BIA anyway?

 Orléans loves to come together for various festivals and events throughout the year.
 Whether it’s Fête Frissons, Orléans Craft Beer Festival, Orléans Pride, Dinner Under the Stars, Canada Day or The Parade of Lights, there is definitely something for everyone!

 The BIA understands the importance of bringing the community together and has formed a Festivals and Events Team that strives to promote the district as the place where community happens in Orléans.
-We are known for our Dinner Under the Stars event celebrating all things local but we also love to partner with large festivals to help promote and showcase local content.
+We are known for our signature Dinner Under the Stars event celebrating all things local but we also love to partner with large festivals to help promote and showcase local content.

 Please have a peek at our Events Calendar to see the various events planned this year!